-Q How long do I need to retain e-mails?
+Q How long do I need to retain emails and other messaging?

-A If an e-mail is not part of a business record and has served its business purpose and there is no legal or regulatory obligation to retain it, it should be deleted.
-If an e-mail is part of a business record or there is a legal or regulatory obligation to retain it, you should remove it from your personal work e-mail account and store it in an appropriate manner for future reference by the company (e.g., in a department network folder related to the record).
-Our records retention schedule identifies each category of records by business function.
-The record category typically includes:
+A If an email is not part of a business record and has served its business purpose and there is no legal or regulatory obligation to retain it, it should be deleted.
+If an email is part of a business record or there is a legal or regulatory obligation to retain it, you should remove it from your personal work email account and store it in an appropriate manner for future reference by the company (e.g., in a cloud folder related to the record).
+If you are subject to a "legal hold," you should always retain emails until you've been notified by the General Counsel's Office that the hold has ended.